getdave/advanced-custom-fields-file-picker/README.md

 # ACF File Picker Field

-A Advanced Custom Field to pick a file from a chosen directory.
+An Advanced Custom Field to pick a file from a chosen directory.

 -----------------------